 Death Valley Campgrounds

 There are a total of nine campgrounds in the park.
 Some are national park service campgrounds and some are concessioner run parks.
 Four of them are in Furnace Creek.
 I’m only going to talk about the ones I personally stayed in or actually drove through and checked out.
 The campground reservation rules change seasonally and there are some RV restrictions at some campgrounds so it’s best to check on nps.gov for latest info as well as info about any closures.

 National Park Service Campgrounds

-We decided to stay in the Furnace Creek section of the park in the Furnace Creek campground.
-There are two other NPS run campgrounds, Sunset and Texas Springs, in this area as well.
-It’s a good location because it’s somewhat central and close to several popular features.
+The Furnace Creek area is a good location because it’s somewhat central in the park and it’s close to several popular sites.
 It’s also one of the only campgrounds open year round.
 The campground has 136 sites and is first come first served in low season.
 During the winter, it’s reservation only.

 - first come first served in summer/reservations in winter

-- automated credit card machine for payment. no cash
+- automated credit card machine for payment so no cash accepted

 - flush toilets

 Mesquite Springs Campground

 Mesquite Springs campground is in the northern section of the park, near the Ubehebe Crater.
 It has 40 sites and it’s also open year round.
 No reservations.
 It’s always first come first served, no matter the season.
 We only drove through this campground to check it out but now that I’ve been to the park once, I would consider staying in this area.
 Even though the park wasn’t crowded at all, there are WAY less people in this area.
 It’s also a higher elevation (1800 ft) so it’s much cooler.
 I also enjoyed the crater and would like to explore it more.